MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 <sup>3</sup> The Power Automate per flow plan allows capacity to be specifically reserved for a single flow, irrespective of the owner of the flow.
 This does not use the non-licensed user request entitlements at the tenant level.

-### Additional details
+### Other details

 Power Platform Request entitlements are only granted with paid base licenses in the Dynamics 365 'base + attach' licensing model.
 Attach licenses do not include entitlements.
 For example, if a user has a Dynamics 365 Customer Service Enterprise as the base license and Dynamics 365 Sales Enterprise as an attach license, the total request entitlement would be what is provided by the base license - Dynamics 365 Customer Service Enterprise.

 If a user has multiple paid licenses assigned to them, the total number of requests allowed would be the sum of requests entitled for each license.
-For example, if a user has both a Dynamics 365 Customer Service Enterprise base license as well as a Power Apps per user license then that user will have a total of 40,000 + 40,000 = 80,000 requests available per 24 hours.
+For example, if a user has both a Dynamics 365 Customer Service Enterprise base license and a Power Apps per user license then that user will have a total of 40,000 + 40,000 = 80,000 requests available per 24 hours.

 Power Virtual Agents requests are counted from Power Automate flows triggered from a Power Virtual Agents chatbot.
 Power Virtual Agents initial sessions pack and additional sessions pack both receive the same daily Power Platform Request entitlements.